SEO vs PPC vs Social Media, Gorillas, Bunnies, Google’s Brain, SEO “Experts”, and SEO Consultants

 The plan can change also as new information comes in.
 That’s OK too.
 The plan doesn’t need to be perfect from today to year 2050

 The plan aso doesn’t have to be the same every month.
 In fact, it should not start off at full blast — you need to slowly ramp up your link building.
 If your “SEO Expert” says we’re going to build 200 links for you every month from here to eternity, then you should consult with someone else!
-Your link building should ramp up and plateau.
+Your link building should not be the exact same thing every month — that is not natural and Google notices that!

 (8 — Bonus!)
 Are Local SEO Listings Showing Up In Your Search Phrases?